 Claiming Brazil Mega Sena Prizes

-Brazil Mega Sena winners have up to 90 days from the draw date to claim their prizes.
-All prizes are subject to a 13.8% income tax.
-While non-residents who like to buy lottery tickets online can certainly play Brazil Mega Sena through independent retailers, they may have to pay additional taxes in accordance with their country’s laws.
+Non-residents who like to buy lottery tickets online can certainly play Brazil Mega Sena through independent retailers.
+However, they may have to pay additional taxes in accordance with their country’s laws.

 Notable Brazil Mega Sena Winners